BioMérieux

 bioMérieux SA is a French multinational biotechnology company founded and headquartered in Marcy-l'Étoile, France, close to Lyon. bioMérieux is present in 44 countries and serves more than 160 countries through a large network of distributors.

 bioMérieux provides diagnostic solutions (reagents, instruments, software, services) which determine the source of disease and contamination to improve patient health and ensure consumer safety.
 Its products are used for diagnosing infectious diseases, cancer screening, and monitoring and cardiovascular emergencies.
-They are also used for detecting microorganisms in agri-food, pharmaceutical and cosmetic products. bioMérieux is listed on the NYSE Euronext Paris stock exchange (BIM – ISIN: FR0013280286).
+They are also used for detecting microorganisms in agri-food, pharmaceutical and cosmetic products. bioMérieux is listed on the Euronext Paris stock exchange (BIM – ISIN: FR0013280286).

 Revenue

 bioMérieux had revenues of €3.1 billion as of 2020 with 93% of sales occurring outside France.

 History

 In 1897, Marcel Mérieux, former assistant to Louis Pasteur, founded the Mérieux Biological Institute, which later became Institut Mérieux.
 In 1963, Alain Mérieux founded BD Mérieux, of which he became majority shareholder in 1974.
 BD Mérieux would later become bioMérieux.
 The company expanded its services and offerings through product development, acquisitions and partnerships: